Skip to content

 1. Maeve Binchy, 1939 - 2012

-Maeve Binchy’s fiction books have sold more than 40 million copies worldwide.
-The Irish author published 16 novels throughout her career, with an additional book, A Week in Winter, published after her death.
-Binchy’s books are known for showing distinct contrasts between life in Britain and Ireland and the differences between rural and urban life.
-She was widely celebrated for her personality and writing, she was described as having a “total lack of malice.”
-She was known in the literary world for her warm personality just as much as her renowned creativity.
+Maeve Binchy’s fiction books sold over 40 million copies worldwide.
+The Irish author published 16 novels throughout her career, with A Week in Winter released posthumously.
+Binchy’s books masterfully show the contrasts between life in Britain and Ireland, and between rural and urban experiences.

 “Writing is a bit like going on a diet; you should either tell everyone or no one.”